PolymerElements/neon-elements/README.md

 ### Elements in progress

-* `neon-animations` - This is released an usable but we're still adding to it.
-It contains a ton of neat animation features, including much of the behavior previously in `core-animated-pages`.
+_No elements currently in progress - we release the `neon-animations` component which contains a ton of neat animation features, including much of the behavior previously in `core-animated-pages`._

 ### Elements planned
 _Elements we're planning on building soon but haven't started yet_